LappleApple/awesome-leading-and-managing/Transitioning to Management.md

  - [What Are Common Mistakes That New or Inexperienced Managers Make?](https://www.quora.com/Management/What-are-common-mistakes-that-new-or-inexperienced-managers-make/answer/Ian-McAllister): by Ian McAllister.
 Takeaway: Some of them include being slow to deal with performance issues, not investing in recruiting or team development, taking credit for others' work and blaming, and simply not leading.

 - [What’s Your Learning Stack?](https://mystudentvoices.com/whats-your-learning-stack-55f8639c3d56): by Mattan Griffel and Álvaro Sanmartín.
 Takeaway: Analogous to a tech stack, a learning stack codifies how learning is done in an org.

-- [The Manager's Path](http://shop.oreilly.com/product/0636920056843.do): by Camille Fournier.
-A collection of advices at all level of the career ladder, interesting if you are just starting your managing career, if your are well into it or if you just want to take a peek at problematics and advices of managers to better understand the challenges they face on a daily basis.

 ### The VP of Engineering Role